abgraham/Lab-Response-Coding-Project/README.md

 # Lab-Response-Coding-Project
-A program that codes the responses to open-ended questions in psychological studies.
+A program that codes the responses to open-ended questions in psychological studies into an excel document.